Start on the right marketing path

 - Please list places that your target audiences go online.
 (The people and companies from question 2 above).
 The best place to recruit a larger audience is to go and ‘hang out’ with them.
-LinkedIn and Facebook are 2 obvious places, but please list as many others as you can think of.
+LinkedIn and Facebook are two prominent places, but please list any others that come to mind.

-- Please provide Admin/Login credentials for anything that fits into our action plan.
+- Please provide admin and login credentials for anything that fits into our action plan.
 We DON’T need to see anything valuable such as your hosting, domain or email management accounts.
 We DO need to be able to log in to any Linkedin, Twitter, Facebook or any other social media accounts.
-We also need to be able to log into the admin control panels WordPress or whichever content management system you are using.
+We also need to be able to log into the admin control panel of WordPress, or whichever content management system you’re using.

 Our immediate strategy

 Research is the first step.
-We’ll audit your website for important statistics relating to site speed, health, and SEO ranking factors.
-We’ll also do this for a number of competitors.
-(If you don’t have a website yet, we can just conduct competitor intelligence).
+We’ll audit your website for statistics relating to site speed, health, and SEO ranking factors.
+We’ll also do this for several competitors.
+(If you don’t have a website yet, we can focus on competitor intelligence).

-While we’re conducting research we’ll get started on developing the social media presence for up to five social media companies.
+While we’re conducting research, we’ll get started on developing the social media presence for up to five social media channels.
 We’ll organise a platform where any of us can log in and review, edit, comment or post on any article across the whole set of social media accounts.

-We’ll put a system in place where we can set up alerts for when any of your businesses keywords are mentioned across the internet.
-From this alert, updates, links or articles can be posted across the social media platform.
-This will keep a regular supply of ‘hot news’ that can be discussed.
+We’ll put a system in place where we can set up alerts for when any of your businesses keywords get mentioned across the internet.
+From this alert, updates, links or articles can be posted across the social media platforms.
+This system will keep a regular supply of ‘hot news’ that can get discussed.

-A list of relevant backlink targets will be compiled.
-Some of these will be easy to create, some will require outreach, and others might cost money (e.g. high-quality directories).
-These links will be created gradually and carefully so as not to cause unnatural spikes that search engines do not like.
+We’ll compile a list of relevant backlink targets.
+Some of these will be easy to create, some will require outreach, and others might cost money (e.g. sponsorship or high-quality directories).
+These links will be built gradually and carefully so as not to cause unnatural spikes that search engines might not like.
 After a month or two, ‘before and after’ external audit tools will show clear progress across the web assets.